ranvuemor/SHA-256/README.md

-## SHA256 Hashing with Salt
+## SHA256 Salted Hashing

-A simple implementation of SHA256 Hasing with Salt in C++
+A simple implementation of SHA256 Hashing with Salt in C++

 ### Example usage